ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-01-05-SAT-scores.md

 subtitle: "Category: Data Visualization"
 ---

+This purpose of this project was to demonstrate blah blah blah.

 # Project 1

 ## Step 1: Open the `sat_scores.csv` file.
 Investigate the data, and answer the questions below.